-8 cups popped popcorn (see popcorn recipe below but omit salt and butter, will need 2-3 batches)
+approximately 8 cups popped popcorn (use the popcorn recipe below, but omit salt and butter)

 1 1/2 cups packed brown sugar